significant-bit/brigge/docs/mesh_version_history.md

 ```
 will produce a StaticMesh named `Tall_Cat_House` from data stored in the file `Tall Cat House.mesh` and spawn an Actor named `Cat's House` in Unreal.
 If a material named `Material_X` is already in your project, it will auto-fill `Cat's House` material slot.

-Warnings are cleaned up to let you know exactly what issues Brigge found during export.
+Also, several warnings are cleaned up, to let you know *exactly* what issues Brigge found during export.

 #### Note
-We changed how names are written & interpreted, so you'll need to re-export old .brigge files from Blender.
+We changed how names are written & interpreted, so you'll need to re-export older .brigge files from Blender.

 ---
 ### 0.8.5